How to choose a nesting software

 8) Peculiarities of your production process

 Always check the possibility of customizing/configuring the nesting software to the unique requirements of your production process.
-For instance, you may require the following features:
+For instance, you may require the following features:- Setting the kerf width with the necessary accuracy (1-2 decimal places).

 9) Reports